Public Beta

 Purpose and Overview

-In the swiyu wallet app, Verifiable Credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
+In the swiyu Wallet, Verifiable Credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
 According to the implemented credential visualisation metadata, an issuer/verifier can define the following:

 • the verifier’s or issuer’s name and logo